backstage/backstage/docs/references/glossary.md

 ## Software Templates

 A Backstage plugin with which to create [components](#component) in Backstage.
 A core feature of Backstage.
+Also known as the scaffolder.

 Can also refer to: A "skeleton" software project created and managed in the Backstage Software Templates tool.